-We used to eat tofu all. the. time.
+We used to eat tofu all the time and this Sticky Sesame Tofu and Broccoli recipe is one of our new recipes.
 There was always a brick of it in our fridge.
 That was right after we got married – we were still living at Purdue.
 Clark was taking 18 credit hours, working at the rec center, and I was done with school and working full-time at Hot Box pizza.
 Tofu was standard fare in our kitchen.
-It’s cheap and versatile, which worked out well because we were broke but had plenty of seasonings. #priorities
+It's cheap and versatile, which worked out well because we were broke but had plenty of seasonings. #priorities

 So we got creative with the stuff.
 We would bake tofu, marinate tofu, grill tofu, fry tofu, scramble tofu – you name it, we tried it.
 We even shared a recipe for "totally rad tofu nuggets" on the blog from those days.
 (Aren't the photos great?! 😜)